Dragon's Crown: Reception

+Critical reception

-Dragon's Crown received "generally favorable" reviews on all platforms, according to the review aggregator Metacritic.
+Dragon's Crown received "generally favorable" reviews from critics, according to the review aggregator website Metacritic.
 At the 2013 National Academy of Video Game Trade Reviewers awards, Dragon's Crown won in the "Game, Original Role-Playing" category.

 Japanese gaming magazine Famitsu gave a positive review to both the PS3 and Vita versions, praising the gameplay and nostalgic style.
 Destructoid's Chris Carter was highly positive, praising the game for reviving the beat 'em up genre.
 Andrew Fitch, writing for Electronic Gaming Monthly, praised the game as "a love letter to the classic side-scrolling arcade brawler".
 Martin Robinson of Eurogamer was less positive than other reviewers, praising some elements but disliking the artstyle and finding it overly long and archaic.
 GameSpot's Peter Brown found many elements of the visuals either distracting or offensive, but praised the gameplay design and skill system.

 Justin Speer of GameTrailers praised the game for breathing life into its genre, saying players who were willing to push through its repetitive aspects would find a lot to enjoy.
 Writing for Joystiq, Danny Cowan was worried about repeating content in the late game, but praised the game's mechanics and style.
 IGN's Colin Moriarty was also highly positive, with his only main criticism being the narrative.
 Danielle Riendeau of Polygon noted the repetitive nature of level design and disliked much of its art design, but said that it was an enjoyable experience.
 RPGFan's Robert Steinman, reviewing the PS3 version, praised the game but faulted its UI design and the "obfuscation" of its multiplayer.

 The narrative was seen by many as either unnecessary or forced at players, though it was also praised for evoking nostalgia.
 Moriarty called the story "its greatest weakness", while Famitsu praised the story's nostalgic style and compared it to playing a tabletop RPG.
 The gameplay was praised or at least noted for evoking the design and experience of classic beat 'em up titles from the 1980s to 1990s.
 The multiplayer was lauded by reviewers as superior to AI-controlled companions despite its unlocking requirements, although many complained that the number of on-screen effects obscured their characters.
 The original lack of cross-platform multiplayer was criticized by some journalists.
 The searching and commanding mechanic was also faulted in the PS3 version as cumbersome.
 The artwork in general was praised by reviewers, with Cowan calling it "unique and eye-catching".

 Reviewing Dragon's Crown Pro, Chris Moyse of Destructoid echoed many of Carter's comments, calling Pro the game's "definitive edition" while noting that there was little to justify buying it a second time.
 Mollie L Patterson, writing for Electronic Gaming Monthly, admitted that the only improvements were to the graphics and audio, but felt that the gameplay and art still made it a worthwhile purchase.
 RPGFan's Alana Hagues praised the existing upgrades and enjoyed the game, but was disappointed by the lack of additional features and content as seen in other Vanillaware re-releases.